Shirakumo/radiance-tutorial/Part 1.md

 As they stand, the definitions won't actually deliver any content yet.
 Don't worry, we'll get around to that in a minute.
 For now, let's just see what this does.

-In Radiance, the code that is executed to satisfy any particular request is decided by a mechanism called "uri dispatching".
-Therein a request's target URL is compared against a sequence of dispatchers.
-As soon as a dispatcher's URI matches gainst the request, the dispatcher is executed and the dispatching ends.
+In Radiance, the code that is executed to satisfy any particular request is decided by a mechanism called "URI dispatching".
+Therein, a request's target URL is compared against a sequence of dispatchers.
+The URI dispatching executes the first, and only the first, dispatcher whose URI matches the request.

-For our first page, `edit`, we define `plaster/edit` which decomposes into an URI with one subdomain, `plaster`, and a path component of `edit`.
-For the second page, `view`, the resulting URI has the same subdomain, but its path component is a bit more complex as `view/(.*)` is a regular expression.
+For our first page, `edit`, we define the URI `plaster/edit`, which decomposes into subdomain `plaster` and path `edit`.
+For the second page, `view`, which decomposes into the same subdomain and a path component containing a regular expression, `view/(.*)`.
 The path component is the only part of a URI that can contain a regular expression.

 Following the URI is a list of page options, which is used in the `view` page to define a capture variable for the regex group.
 In the page's body we can now refer to the value captured by the group with the `id` variable.

 You may be wondering why we're using a subdomain for both of our URIs.
 Radiance's convention is that each application should put all of its pages onto a subdomain named after the module.
 This avoids pages from clashing with each other.
-If you don't want to require the user to access the application through a subdomain, you can fix that later by using a route.
-We'll get to routing in a later part.
-For now, just know that there's a good reason for this convention.
+If you don't want to require the user to access the application through a subdomain, you can fix that by using a route.
+We'll cover routing in a later part of the tutorial.
+For now, just trust that there's a good reason for this convention.

-Now we'll want to actually process the templates in the pages.
+We have defined the `edit` and `view` pages, but they do nothing.
+Now we'll want them to actually process the templates.
 This does not require much, for now.
 Simply change the definitions to look like this:

 ```common-lisp
 (define-page edit "plaster/edit" (:clip "edit.ctml")